jessefreeman/ai-for-dev/10_benchmarks/10_01_geekbench_ai_benchmark.md

 | 1.
 [Task Name] | [Score]               | 4.
 [Task Name] | [Score]               |
 | 2.
 [Task Name] | [Score]               | 5.
 [Task Name] | [Score]               |
 | 3.
 [Task Name] | [Score]               | 6.
 [Task Name] | [Score]               |

+# [System Name] + [GPU Name] Performance Overview

+[Provide a 3-4 sentence high-level summary of the system’s performance across both GPU and CPU tests.
+Highlight key strengths in AI tasks like model training, inference, or image processing.
+Mention any standout areas of performance, whether GPU-accelerated tasks or CPU efficiency.
+Keep it brief and general to reflect the overall benchmark results.]

+## Hardware Specs
+- **CPU**: [CPU Name]
+- **Motherboard**: [Motherboard Name] *(Optional)*
+- **RAM**: [RAM Size and Type]
+- **GPU**: [GPU Name and VRAM]

+**Estimated Total Price (2024)**: $[Current Price]

+This reflects the current price for the system when purchased in 2024.

+## Price-to-Performance: [Calculated Ratio] IPS per $100

+The [System Name] achieves a price-to-performance ratio of [Calculated Ratio] IPS per $100, based on its overall single precision GPU benchmark score of [Single Precision Score].
+This summary should be 3-4 sentences, focusing on the system’s balance between cost and performance.
+Highlight how well it handles AI workloads and mention whether the performance is skewed towards GPU-heavy tasks or balanced across GPU and CPU tasks.

+> **Price-to-Performance Calculation:**
+> The price-to-performance ratio is calculated by dividing the single precision GPU benchmark score by the system price, then multiplying by 100.
+> Calculation: ([Single Precision Score] / [System Price]) × 100 ≈ [Calculated Ratio] IPS per $100